dshafik/bag/docs/versions/2.4/validation.md

 ]);
 ```

-## Validation Optionals

-See [Optionals](./optionals#validation) for information on how to use validation with optional properties.

 ## Built-in Validation Attributes

 Bag provides a number of built-in validation attributes, based on various Laravel validation rules: